SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 | World Stocks | | 55%        | | _VT_  |

 Using [Portfolio Visualizer](https://www.portfoliovisualizer.com/optimize-portfolio?s=y&sl=3ev9z1khD9aPOfLgw4ayF8),
-I am reliably informed that using 2023-2024 data the Sharpe ratio is $S = 0.93$.
+I am reliably informed that using 2023-2024 data the Sharpe ratio is:

+$$
+S = 0.93
+$$

 Now, to be sure, it was a pretty good year!
 But it's almost _a million times better_ than the lottery ticket, in terms of return over the safe asset per unit of risk taken!

 The lottery ticket is a terrible, terrible choice.
 The alternatives are easily available.
 You can much more sensibly invest, as shown here, in human economic activity